≡ Menu

 A policy’s minimum premium is derived from the COI (“cost of insurance”)—which is the underwriting cost for providing the death benefit and any applicable policy fees.

 Each individual UL premium payment is split between COI and cash value.
-Thus, if a policyholder opts to pay only the minimum premium each month, cash value accrual will be negligible.
+Thus, if a policyholder pays only the minimum monthly premium, cash value accrual will be negligible.
+However, if the policyholder consistently pays substantially higher premiums, the cash value will build up much faster.

+Once a universal life policy has accumulated sufficient cash value, the policyholder can apply cash value toward some or all future premiums.
 A popular approach is to pay maximum premiums early to allow for optimum cash value growth.
-Then, as the insured ages and COI rises, some of the additional cash value can be used to offset the higher minimum premiums.
+Then, as the insured ages and COI rises, some additional cash value can be used to offset the higher minimum premiums.

-How Can UL Cash Value be Used?
+How Can UL Cash Value Be Used?

 Cash value is sometimes described as a savings account connected to a life insurance policy or as “equity” built up in a policy’s death benefit.
+Whichever way you want to look at it, premium dollars paid above a UL policy’s COI add to the cash value.
+And funds contributed toward cash value don’t sit idle—the money continuously grows tax-deferred.

 Tax Deferred

+“Tax-deferred growth” means that—like a retirement account—no income tax is owed on interest earned by a universal life policy until the money is withdrawn.
 Because interest is compound and there’s no reduction for annual taxes, universal life policies have considerable long-term growth potential, and a policy’s cash value becomes a real financial asset.

 Access Cash Value